-MSUR-806A-001 (Lubbock)

-General Surgery

-As an external member of a team, which includes faculty members, residents, and junior clerks, senior students will participate in the care of surgical patients in the emergency room, surgical wards, operating room, and clinic.
-Pre- and post-operative care and management of patients in the Surgical Intensive Care Units will be stressed.
-Assignments to selected clinical faculty preceptors are also available.

-MSUR-806B-401 (Amarillo) MSUR-806B-801 (El Paso) MSUR-806B-001 (Lubbock)

-Cardiovascular/Thoracic Surgery

-The student will observe and participate in all phases of radiological diagnosis to include fluoroscopy, plain film interpretation, special procedures, nuclear imaging, diagnostic ultrasound, and computed tomography where available.
+Surgical Specialties Course Number (Campus) Name/General Description MSUR-806B-401 (Amarillo) MSUR-806B-801 (El Paso) MSUR-806B-001 (Lubbock) Cardiovascular Surgery Elective The student will observe and participate in all phases of radiological diagnosis to include fluoroscopy, plain film interpretation, special procedures, nuclear imaging, diagnostic ultrasound, and computed tomography where available.
 A large number and variety of patients are available at the affiliated teaching hospitals.

-MSUR-806C-401 (Amarillo) MSUR-806C-001 (Lubbock)

-Trauma/Emergency Medicine

-This elective is an introduction to emergency medicine and the evaluation of common emergencies.
+MSUR-806C-401 (Amarillo) MSUR-806C-001 (Lubbock) Emergency Medicine Elective This elective is an introduction to emergency medicine and the evaluation of common emergencies.
 Instead of focusing on a single age group, a defined severity of illness or a discrete body of medical knowledge, the student will be expected to look at the big picture.
 The student will be asked to make decisions regarding management based upon available clinical information and limited laboratory or radiological tests in a limited time environment.
 Given these restrictions, emphasis will be on the approach to the problem, its management and disposition, rather than a precise diagnosis.

-MSUR-806D-801 (El Paso) MSUR-806D-001 (Lubbock)

-Otolaryngology

-This is an advanced experience in the management of patients with diseases of the ear, nose, and throat.
+MSUR-806D-401 (Amarillo) MSUR-806D-801 (El Paso) MSUR-806D-001 (Lubbock) Otolaryngology/Head/Neck Surgery This is an advanced experience in the management of patients with diseases of the ear, nose, and throat.
 This includes diseases of the airway, esophagus as well as head and neck cancer.
 Included are a series of lectures, rounds, and clinical experiences with a review of pathology.
 The course is of value to both a primary care physician as well as a student interested in a career as a surgeon.

-MSUR-806E-001 (Lubbock)

-Pediatric Surgery

-The student will be permitted to review and participate in the care of surgical diseases of infants and children, including the operative management of premature infants with congenital defects, pre-/post-operative care in the neonatal unit, Pediatric Intensive Care Unit, and diagnostic radiology in acute pediatric surgical disease.
+MSUR-806E-001 (Lubbock) Pediatric Surgery Elective The student will be permitted to review and participate in the care of surgical diseases of infants and children, including the operative management of premature infants with congenital defects, pre-/post-operative care in the neonatal unit, Pediatric Intensive Care Unit, and diagnostic radiology in acute pediatric surgical disease.
 The student will be introduced to the delicate techniques and manipulative skills necessary in the care of these patients.
+MSUR-806F-401 (Amarillo) MSUR-806F-801 (El Paso) Plastic Surgery Elective The elective is designed to acquaint the student with the basic principles of plastic and reconstructive surgery including burns, cosmetic surgery, and trauma to extremities.
+Also included is an introduction to the principles of microsurgery.
+The student observes as well as participates in the pre-post-operative and follow-up for such patients.
+MSUR-806G-001 (Lubbock) Surgical Research Elective This elective is served in the Surgical Research Laboratories at Lubbock.
+The clerk will receive an introduction to the design and conduct of a laboratory investigation and will participate in one or more on-going projects.